History

 Architecture

-Originally a medieval castle consisted of a four-sided tower at the highest point of the hill with dimensions of 10.5 x 9 meters and at least three floors.
-The thickness of its walls exceeded 2 meters, and the height of 10 meters.
-The internal dimensions were 5.7 x 5.5 meters, which made possible to perform a residential function.
-The lowest were the pantries, the guard room above them, and above the lords chamber.
-A defensive wall creating the small courtyard adjoined the tower from west.
+Originally, the medieval castle consisted of a quadrangular tower located at the highest point of the hill, measuring 10.5 x 9 meters with at least three storeys.
+The thickness of its walls exceeded 2 meters at the ground level, and the height was 10 meters, although with such massive walls it could have reached even 15-20 meters.
+The internal dimensions were 5.7 x 5.5 meters, which allowed to serve a residential function.
+The lowest were the pantries and warehouses, above them perhaps utility rooms, and above them the lord’s chamber.
+A defensive wall adjoined the tower from the west, making a small courtyard.
+The castle did not have a typical outer bailey, the role of which could have been played by the settlement located at the base of the hill to the south.

 Current state